Şehzade Yusuf Izzeddin: Abdul Hamid's reign

 Izzeddin's father, Abdulaziz was deposed by his ministers on 30 May 1876, and his nephew Murad became the Sultan.
 He was transferred to Feriye Palace the next day.
 On 4 June 1876, Abdulaziz died under mysterious circumstances.
-As both of Emine Sultan, Izzeddin's half-sister, parents died in the summer of 1876, when she was not yet two years old, Izzeddin raised her in his household.
+As both parents of Emine Sultan, Izzeddin's half-sister, died in the summer of 1876, when she was not yet two years old, Izzeddin raised her in his household.
 He welcomed also his half-siblings Esma Sultan and Şehzade Mehmed Seyfeddin, and their mother, Gevheri Kadin.

-After reigning for three months, Murad was deposed on 30 August 1876, his half-brother, Sultan Abdul Hamid II ascended the throne.
+After reigning for three months, Murad was deposed on 30 August 1876.
+His half-brother, Sultan Abdul Hamid II, ascended the throne.
 After which Murad and his family were then confined to the Çırağan Palace.
 Abdul Hamid was suspicious of Izzeddin, and for this reason had a police station built opposite his country house.
 In 1906, some sources claimed that Izzeddin had plotted together with Ali Şamil Pasha, to depose the Sultan.

 The Committee of Union and Progress considered parliamentarism and constitutionalism important because of the strength of the counterrevolutionary elements in the empire.
 Beyond that, the CUP was also quite respectful of the Ottoman dynasty and its policies were not anti-monarchist, and didn't wanted to establish a republican administration because they were aware that the Ottoman dynasty held the empire together.
 When it was rumoured that Abdul Hamid had attempted to change the system of succession in such a way as to leave the throne to his sons, the CUP had reacted against this fiercely.
 The CUP wanted, and were successful in gaining the support of the Ottoman princes for maintaining the existing customs, especially the support of Izzeddin, and the heir to the throne, Şehzade Mehmed Reşad (future Mehmed V).